 This condo is not right on the ocean but it does have incredible ocean views.
 Condos on the ocean will cost about $50,000 to $150,000 more and be half as big!
 A friend is renting a similar unit for $950 a month with a one year lease.
 Short term leases always cost much more.

 ALWAYS go see the property before you agree to buy.
-Never sign anything until YOUR attorney has done a complete title search to make sure the person selling the property is the owner.
-Have your attorney create the purchase agreement.
+Never sign anything until YOUR attorney has done a complete title search to ensure the person selling the property is the owner.
+Always have your attorney create the purchase agreement.

-You can get a mortgage in Panama but it will require 20-30% down.
-And you will be required to get life insuranace naming the mortgage company as beneficiary.
+You can get a mortgage in Panama, but it will require 20-30% down.
+And you will be required to get life insurance naming the mortgage company as beneficiary.
 The mortgage will need to be paid off by the time you are 70 years old.

 I don’t recommend building anything in Panama unless you are here every day during the building process so you can keep an eye on everything.